kkabbani05/team2AKL/README.md

 Then open a new terminal and you should be good to run the cmd.

 ## CLI run command
-Cd into src of the project before running.
+cd into src of the project before running.
 ```wurdal <cmd>```